Interferon gamma: JAK-STAT pathway

-One key pathway triggered by IFN-γ binding IFNGRs is the Janus Kinase and Signal Transducer and Activator of Transcription pathway, more commonly referred to as the JAK-STAT pathway.
+One key pathway triggered by IFNG binding IFNGRs is the Janus Kinase and Signal Transducer and Activator of Transcription pathway, more commonly referred to as the JAK-STAT pathway.
 In the JAK-STAT pathway, activated JAK1 and JAK2 proteins regulate the phosphorylation of tyrosine in STAT1 transcription factors.
 The tyrosines are phosphorylated at a very specific location, allowing activated STAT1 proteins to interact with each other come together to form STAT1-STAT1 homodimers.
 The STAT1-STAT1 homodimers can then enter the cell nucleus.
-They then initiate transcription by binding to gamma interferon activation site (GAS) elements, which are located in the promoter region of interferon-γ stimulated genes (ISGs) that express for antiviral effector proteins, as well as positive and negative regulators of type II IFN signaling pathways.
+They then initiate transcription by binding to gamma interferon activation site (GAS) elements, which are located in the promoter region of Interferon-stimulated genes (ISGs) that express for antiviral effector proteins, as well as positive and negative regulators of type II IFN signaling pathways.

 The JAK proteins also lead to the activation of phosphatidylinositol 3-kinase (PI3K).
-PI3K leads to the activation of protein kinase C-δ (PKC-δ) which phosphorylates the amino acid serine in STAT1 transcription factors.
+PI3K leads to the activation of protein kinase C delta type (PKC-δ) which phosphorylates the amino acid serine in STAT1 transcription factors.
 The phosphorylation of the serine in STAT1-STAT1 homodimers are essential for the full transcription process to occur.

 Other signaling pathways

-Other signaling pathways that are triggered by IFN-γ are the mTOR signaling pathway, the MAPK signaling pathway, and the PI3K/AKT signaling pathway.
+Other signaling pathways that are triggered by IFNG are the mTOR signaling pathway, the MAPK signaling pathway, and the PI3K/AKT signaling pathway.

 Biological activity

-IFN-γ is secreted by T helper cells (specifically, Th1 cells), cytotoxic T cells (TC cells), macrophages, mucosal epithelial cells and NK cells.
-IFN-γ is both an important autocrine signal for professional APCs in early innate immune response, and an important paracrine signal in adaptive immune response.
-The expression of IFN-γ is induced by the cytokines IL-12, IL-15, IL-18, and type I IFN.
-IFN-γ is the only Type II interferon and it is serologically distinct from Type I interferons; it is acid-labile, while the type I variants are acid-stable.
+IFNG is secreted by T helper cells (specifically, Th1 cells), cytotoxic T cells (TC cells), macrophages, mucosal epithelial cells and NK cells.
+IFNG is both an important autocrine signal for professional APCs in early innate immune response, and an important paracrine signal in adaptive immune response.
+The expression of IFNG is induced by the cytokines IL-12, IL-15, IL-18, and type I IFN.
+IFNG is the only Type II interferon and it is serologically distinct from Type I interferons; it is acid-labile, while the type I variants are acid-stable.

-IFN-γ has antiviral, immunoregulatory, and anti-tumor properties.
+IFNG has antiviral, immunoregulatory, and anti-tumor properties.
 It alters transcription in up to 30 genes producing a variety of physiological and cellular responses.
 Among the effects are: